+Vic is a Director of the London Housing Foundation, funding innovation and best practice in homelessness provision, she is also a trustee of Hestia, and the Care Workers Charity.
 Vic is the independent Chair of the Brighton and Hove Fairness Commission, tackling inequalities and promoting social justice within the locality.
-She is also a Director of the London Housing Foundation, funding innovation and best practice in homelessness provision.
 Vic has an MBA (Distinction), MA and BA (Hons) in Politics, Philosophy and Economics.

 Conference Chair: Sharon Blackburn CBE, RGN RMN, Policy and Communications Director, National Care Forum